RI-imaging/DryMass/docs/sec_gs_command_line_interface.rst

 `qpimage <https://qpimage.readthedocs.io/en/stable>`_ data file format.
-The experimental data files are loaded with the `qpformat <http://qpformat.readthedocs.io/en/stable/>`_ library, which supports several quantitative phase imaging file formats.
-If a specific format is not supported, please create an issue at the `qpformat issue page <https://github.com/RI-imaging/qpformat/issues>`_.
+The experimental data files are loaded with the `qpformat <http://qpformat.readthedocs.io/en/stable/>`_ library, which supports :ref:`several quantitative phase imaging file formats
+<qpformat:supported_formats>`.
+If a specific
+format is not supported, please create an issue at the `qpformat issue page <https://github.com/RI-imaging/qpformat/issues>`_.
 A typical use case of dm_convert on Windows is